-Pros: Requires little prep work so it can be started immediately after pulling up tile flooring; can also be used for the removing tile; requires only one tool for the job.
+Pros: Requires little prep work so it can be started immediately after pulling up tile flooring; it can also be used for the removing tile; it requires only one tool for the job.

 Cons: Can still be difficult if the bond between the thinset and concrete is too strong; creates airborne dust.